clintgeek/rorGameCatalog/README.md

 	and then goto http://localhost:3000 in your browser.
 It should simply say "Home"

 ## Step 1: Games Grid
 * Create a tabular data grid that shows the games in the directory.
 The grid should show the name, year and publisher of the game.
-This grid should be rendered client-size (not with rails) and make an ajax request to http://localhost:3000/games to get the data.
+This grid should be rendered client-side (not with rails) and make an ajax request to http://localhost:3000/games to get the data.
 The file ```app/controllers/games_controller.rb``` already has the index action defined and currently returns all the games as json to get you started.
 There is already a route setup in config/routes.rb.
 * Modify the page above to limit the records to just games that are "active" as defined in the database active flag.
 * Modify the page to sort by the game year.
 * change ```app/controllers/games_controller.rb``` so that the "http://localhost:3000" in the json is NOT hardcoded the way it is now.
 Your code should detect the protocol and use the correct one.